Queries

 varchar

-Please note that the types can be prefixed with cf_sql_{type}
+Please note that the cf_sql_{type}

 Query Methods